meganz/jodid25519/README.md

 Among the contributors, in no particular order:

-Graydon Hoare: suggested clamping the private key by default for increased safety and uniformity with other implementations.
+[Graydon Hoare](https://github.com/graydon): suggested clamping the private key by default for increased safety and uniformity with other implementations.
 [liliakai](https://github.com/liliakai): spotted an unused argument in some of the functions

 [RyanC](https://github.com/ryancdotorg): removed dependency of a function to the Javascript Math library

-[Guy Kloss](https://github.com/pohutukawa): performance improvements through bit-shift operations
+[Guy Kloss](https://github.com/pohutukawa): performance improvements through bit-shift operations, performance and conformance testing, documentation, compatibility with the npm package ecosystem, and more

+[Michele Bini](https://github.com/rev22): originally wrote the Javascript implementation

 If you are one of the contributors and want to add yourself or change the information here, please do submit a pull request.